chalatz/tours/pages/info/reviews-comments-content.md

 reviews:
 - year: "2020"
   text: |-
+    Just a quick message to say a big thank you to Michael for an excellent tour to Rhodes Town and Lindos.
+We really enjoyed it and my husband loved chatting to Michael about the history of Greece and other matters!!!!
+We will certainly put an excellent review on trip advisor! <br> Best regards  **Tracey and Family.
+(30th Oct) U.K.**

     Hello!
 Nicholas, It was a wonderful experience and I shall be writing a fabulous TripAdvisor.
 So thank you so much, I hope it will help to make your next season even better! <br> **Nicole and Spencer D. (15th Oct) U.K.**

     We contacted Nicholas, and were delighted to find that he was happy to arrange some bespoke tours.
 Our driver, Michael, was very friendly, helpful and flexible and more than happy to modify our itineraries on the day.
 The car was clean inside and out and Michael proved to be a very able driver with whom we felt very comfortable throughout.
 We would thoroughly recommend Rhodes Private Tours. <br>**Gerald, S & R (12th Oct) London U.K.**